OscarJimenezGonzalez/Backend-GlobeMart/README.md

 * Customer:
     - Auth --> SignIn/LogIn
     - User --> Customer is able to CRUD its Own User Data
+    - Product --> Customer is able to Get a list of all the products of the marketplace database
     - Orders --> Customer is able to Create an order consisting of one or more cartItems.
     - Orders --> Customer is able to Get a list of all the orders made in the past with his username.
     - CartItem --> Customer is able to Create a cartItem, this way a customer links a single product to a single user (itself) and to an order.